How to Apply

 - Qualified beneficiaries under the Florida Pre-Paid Post-secondary Expense Program per s.
 1009.988(2).
 (Pre-Paid ID Card Required.)

 - Linkage Institute participants receiving partial or full exemptions from S. 1009.21, FS, based on criteria approved by the Florida Department of Education per S. 288.8175, FS, which establishes linkage institutes between post-secondary institutions in this state and foreign countries.

 Eligible Categories for Non-U.S. Citizens

-Residency rule 6A-10.044, FAC, and the BOG Residency Regulation Resolution allow certain non-U.S. Citizens such as lawful permanent residents, temporary permanent residents, asylees, parolees, and refugees who have applied for and been approved for such status and who otherwise meet the 12-month legal residence requirements, to be eligible to establish Florida residency for tuition purposes.
-Provided that the non-U.S. citizen has proof of his or her permanent immigration status, he or she may be classified as a Florida resident 12 months from the time he or she establishes legal Florida residence for tuition purposes (e.g., 12 months from the time he or she purchases a Florida home, obtains a Florida driver’s license, etc.).
-It is not necessary to wait 12 months from the date he or she becomes an eligible alien (e.g., the date of the resident alien card (I-551) is issued).
+Residency rule 6A-10.044, FAC, and the BOG Residency Regulation Resolution allow certain non-U.S. Citizens such as lawful permanent residents, persons in certain visa categories, asylees, parolees, and refugees who have applied for and been approved for such status and who otherwise meet the 12-month legal residence requirements, to be eligible to establish Florida residency for tuition purposes.
+Provided that the non-U.S. citizen has proof of their permanent immigration status, they may be classified as a Florida resident 12 months from the time they establishe legal Florida residence for tuition purposes (e.g., 12 months from the time they purchase a Florida home, obtain a Florida driver’s license, etc.).
+It is not necessary to wait 12 months from the date they become an eligible alien (e.g., the date of the resident alien card (I-551) is issued).